DBarney/Glua/README.md

 ## Golang

-The golang code is responsible for managing the diffeent lua runtime globals, and setting them up with the correct environment to run in.
+The golang code is responsible for managing the different lua runtime globals, and setting them up with the correct environment to run in.
 Golang handles the final writing to the `io.Writer` and converts the golang structues to lua tables.

 ## Lua